 In Tokyo Treat's Japanese candy box you can find many interesting Japanese snacks in crazy and unique flavors.
-Ramune, matcha, red beans, octopus, curry, sakura, choco mint, lemon... there are a lot of flavors that are used for Japanese snacks that snack companies in other countries never would have thought of.
-However most of these snacks were inspired by snacks from other countries, such as potato chips, gummis, marshmallows, chocolate and so on!
-However Japanese people also have their own traditional snacks known as wagashi, most of these treats have existed for a very long time.
-This blog post lists 10 delicious wagashi or Japanese traditional sweets.
+Ramune, matcha, red beans, octopus, curry, sakura, choco mint, lemon... there are a lot of flavors that are used in Japanese snacks that companies in other countries never would have thought of.
+Some of these Japanese snacks were however inspired by snacks from other countries, such as potato chips, gummies, marshmallows, chocolate (think of KitKat) and so on!
+Japanese people also have their own traditional snacks known as wagashi, most of these treats come from times when Japan didn't have any connections to western countries which makes these treats so unique!
+In this article you can read about 10 delicious wagashi or Japanese traditional sweets that come from different areas or prefectures in Japan!

 1. Hiroshima - Momiji Manju

-Momiji Manju is a traditional Japanese sweet from Hiroshima prefecture.
-The Japanese word momiji means autumn leaf and because Hiroshima is famous for maple trees these manju are shaped like leaves as well!
+Momiji Manju is a traditional Japanese sweet treat from Hiroshima prefecture.
+The Japanese word momiji means 'autumn leaf' and because Hiroshima is famous for maple trees these manju are shaped like leaves as well!
 They are made of castella cake filled with sweet red bean paste which is one of the most popular fillings for wagashi.

 2. Yamanashi - Shingen Momo